PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 How does it all work?
 First you load the instructions into the cross compiler.
 That defines words that the hardware supports, as well as the bits that get set for each hardware instruction.
 Then you load the nucleus.
 That controls which hardware words are available on the target device, and enables program compilation.
 Then you load Mecrisp libraries and your application.

+Once the nucleus is coss-compiled, althernatively, you could download it to the FPGA, load programs to the FPGA, and save them to the Flash, maybe copy them to other FPGA's bitstreams.
+Yosys lets you copy a executable image into a bit stream.

 The cross compiler files are in ``./common-crosscompiler``.
 The cross compiler itself is in ``cross-*.fs`` where the ``*`` denotes which architecture it works on.
 In that directory you will also find the ``instructionsset-*.fs`` files which define the words provided by the hardware.

 The first complexiy is that there are three dictionaries.
 What gForth calls ``word lists``.

-1. The main gforth dictionary to which are added a few helpers and tools as listed below.
+1. The main gForth dictionary to which are added a few helpers and tools as listed below.

-2. The cross compiler dictionary for the definitions and labels that are available only when the crosscompiler is running, but are not downloaded to the FPGA.
+2. The cross compiler dictionary includes the definitions and labels that are available only when the crosscompiler is running, but are not downloaded to the FPGA.
 This prevents bloat.
-These words redefine words that are in gForth, but are only used in cross compiling, not in gForth itself.
-In order to not break gForth, they are in a spearate dictionary.
+These words redefine words that are in gForth, so that in order to not break gForth, they are in a separate dictionary.
 This dictionary is initially populated by the cross-compiler, and additional words are added by ``instructionset-*.fs``.
+Words defined in the cross compiler dictionary are marked in this documentation by preceeding them with a ``::``.
 There are a lot more named definitions in the cross compiler dictionary than in the target FPGA's dictionary.
+You may want to review the words defined in the instruction set, and add them to your target executable.

-3. The target dictionary for words that are downloaded to the target FPGA.
+3. The target dictionary for words that are downloaded and executed on the target FPGA.

 The next complexity is that words are defined with  ``:``, ``::`` and ``header-*``.
-Depending on the target word list, ``:`` either adds word to the base gForth word list, or to the cross compiler word list.  ``::`` adds words to the cross compiler word list, and ``header-*`` adds them from the cross-compiler word list to the target word list.
-Later, when loading Mecrisp libraries and application files, ``:`` adds words to the target word list.
+Depending on the current word list, ``:`` either adds word to the base gForth word list, or to the cross compiler word list.  ``::`` adds words to the cross compiler word list, and ``header-*`` adds them to the target word list.
+Later, when loading Mecrisp libraries and application files, ``:`` again acts normally, and adds words to the target word list.
 Did you get that?
-It is all quite confusing.
+It is all quite confusing!
 More importantly did I get that right?

 gForth supports multiple word lists.
 When searching for a word,  there is a ``search-order`` for the word lists (dictionaries).
-You can reorder the search list.
+You can reorder the search order.
 There is a variable called the curent word list.
 When compiling a word, it gets added to the current word list.
-You can also switch between current word lists with the following commands.
+You can also switch between current word lists with the following commands.  ???
+Still not quite sure what each one does.

 target